Twice as Nice: Riding the John Muir and Emma Carlin Trails

 In recent years, local WORBA members have put in thousands of volunteer hours reworking the trails from erosion-prone cross-country ski trails to purpose-built, single-track trails.
 From a strength standpoint, they’re now easier to ride because they traverse the elevation rather than attacking it.
 Much of the challenge now comes from tight turns, narrow passages and rough trail surface.

-You can support the trail work and have even more fun by entering the annual Kettle Moraine Fall Color Festival usually the last Saturday in September or the first in October.
+You can support the trail work and have even more fun by entering the annual Kettle Moraine Fall Color Biking Festival, usually the last Saturday in September or the first in October.
 Riders compete individually in timed runs.
 This festive, limited entry event raises lots of money for trail improvements.

 The conversion from XC ski trails to single-track is nearly complete.
 Included in the project was the construction of a parallel trail in the 5-mile Connector Trail section to eliminate two-way bike traffic.
 If you ride the outer loops of the Muir and Carlin trails and the Connector, you’ll log 25 miles.
 Do it twice in one day and you’ll become a mountain biking legend.